codesandtags/blog/source/_posts/en/fundamentals-of-software-architecture-part-1.md

 3. **List the eight core expectations of a software architect**

+🤓 The eight core expectations of a software architect are:

 - Make architecture decisions
 - Continually analyze the architecture
 - Keep current with latest trends